torvalds/linux/Documentation/networking/plip.rst

 in which case a long timeout would stall the machine when, for whatever reason, bits are dropped.

-A utility that can perform this change in Linux is plipconfig, which is part of the net-tools package (its location can be found in the Documentation/Changes file).
+A utility that can perform this change in GNU/Linux is plipconfig, which is part of the net-tools package (its location can be found in the Documentation/Changes file).
 An example command would be 'plipconfig plipX trigger 10000', where plipX is the appropriate